 - Basis (twice per day) seemed to raise total cholesterol and LDL (that might not be good)

 This study is a mixed bag of both good and not-so-good things.
 After reading the study, I felt there were some problems.
 For example:

 - No group compared nicotinamide riboside (NR) itself against Elysium Basis

 - While the study appears to be well done, employees (and stockholders) of Elysium Health took part in data collection and analysis of the data.
 This information is stated in the study.
 This

 These 2 issues reduce the gravity of this study in my opinion.

-It's research like this why I am so skeptical of Elysium and NAD supplements.
+It's research like this that causes me to be skeptical of Elysium and NAD supplements.

 - Nicotinamide riboside

 To make this easier, let's summarize the research on both ingredients separately.